 For many of us, riding a bicycle without training wheels is the first challenging physical activity we ever learn how to master.
 We all remember, don’t we?
 A running start.
 The protective hand secured to the bicycle seat is released.
 And then — ZOOM! — the child is off and peddling, and a lifetime of adventure and freedom awaits aboard a succession of beloved two-wheeled conveyances.
 In the spirit of that very first trip, let’s take a closer look at World Bicycle Day, shall we?

-World Bicycle Day - History
+World Bicycle Day timeline

 - April 12, 2018